coderefinery/git-intro/content/browsing.md

 information: you need to be somewhat comfortable with the command line already.**

 We need to start by making a copy of this repository locally.
+You need to have forked the repository as described above.

 1. Start the terminal in which you use Git (terminal application, or Git Bash).